01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

   - Cyclistic, the fictional company used for this analysis is on based on the Divvy case study ["Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman](https://artscience.blog/home/divvy-dataviz-case-study).
 A detailed R script was provided by him which I used with modifications.

   - After doing initial data familiarization and analysis in Excel using the most recent 12 months of historical data based on the [comprehensive case study instructions provided by Google](https://www.coursera.org/learn/google-data-analytics-capstone?specialization=google-data-analytics), (which included preliminary data organization, data cleaning and transformation, and data summarization with pivot tables using the mean of ride_length, max of ride_length, and the mode of day_of_week), I chose to continue my [final analysis and data visualizations in R](https://clever-poitras-02da34.netlify.app/about/).
-Please see this [changelog](/Users/caroladdassi/RProjects/cwaportfolio/content/talk/2021-08-10-changelog-for-cylistics-project/_index.md) for specific details.
+Please see this [changelog](/Users/caroladdassi/RProjects/cwaportfolio/content/talk/2021-08-10-changelog-for-cylistics-project/_index.md) for additional details.

 **Data sources**: